Section 1. NAME.

 10. INTERNATIONAL ADVISORY GROUP.
 The International Advisory Group shall coordinate Association activities that relate to the international real estate industry.

-I. PAST-CHAIRMAN ADVISORY GROUP.
+I. PAST-CHAIR ADVISORY GROUP.
 There shall be an Advisory Group, composed of all Past Chairs of the Association who continue to be REALTOR® members whose duty it shall be to act in an advisory capacity to the Directors as needed.
-This Advisory Group will meet at the call of the immediate Past Chairman, who shall serve as its Chair.
+This Advisory Group will meet at the call of the immediate Past Chair, who shall serve as its Chair.

 Section 2.
 Task Forces.
 The Chair shall appoint task forces as he may deem necessary that expire at the end of each year, with due consideration given to the overall diversity of appointees sufficient to represent the broadest possible cross section of the Association membership.